inventhouse/statemachine/sled.md

 - change trace to take a format so we can use things like `{s.dim}`
 - wrap `--more-help` - hard to make this right

+- DONE: `-c/--strip-comments` convenience rule to make stripping `#`-style comments easy
+    - DONE: no good mechanism to make it an explicit rule on all states, would have to be lower-priority implicit rule (could pre-process with a separate invocation and make it a named rule that could be explicitly added without needing to define it)
+    - PUNT: document somewhere other than `-h`?
+- generalize comment stripper to take a string like `//`, `;`, or `--`

 - DONE: case-insensitive match and search actions
     - any other flags?